blues/app-accelerators/indoor-floor-level-tracker/web-app/README.md

 > **NOTE**: Changes to `.env` are **not** automatically reloaded, and require you to stop the `yarn dev` with `ctrl+c` and to start `yarn dev` back up.

+The web app uses the [Notehub API](https://dev.blues.io/guides-and-tutorials/using-the-notehub-api/) to retrieve event data, which consumes [Notehub consumption credits](https://blues.io/pricing/).
+You can change how frequently the app refreshes data from Notehub by altering the `MS_REFETCH_INTERVAL` constant in the [`src/pages/index.tsx`](/src/pages/index.tsx) file.